MorganKryze/.dotfiles/README.md

 #### Install

+After booting up your Mac for the first time, restart it and follow the steps below.

 Open a terminal using spotlight : [cmd + space] then type "terminal" and press enter.

 Then execute the command below and follow the instructions: